python-websockets/websockets/docs/howto/nginx.rst

 .. literalinclude:: ../../example/deployment/nginx/app.py
     :emphasize-lines: 21,23

-We'd like to nginx to connect to websockets servers via Unix sockets in order to avoid the overhead of TCP for communicating between processes running in the same OS.
+We'd like nginx to connect to websockets servers via Unix sockets in order to avoid the overhead of TCP for communicating between processes running in the same OS.

 We start the app with :func:`~websockets.server.unix_serve`.
 Each server process listens on a different socket thanks to an environment variable set